Stoke-on-Trent College

 Stoke-on-Trent College is a provider of further and higher education based in Stoke-on-Trent.
 The college has two campuses: one, called Cauldon Campus, in Shelton and one in Burslem.

-Stoke-on-Trent college is part of UniQ, the university quarter.
-A collaborative project with Staffordshire University and the Stoke-on-Trent Sixth Form College.
+Stoke-on-Trent college is part of UniQ, the University Quarter, as part of a collaborative project with Staffordshire University and the Stoke-on-Trent Sixth Form College.

 Education

 The college runs a range of courses, from basic English and Maths to foundation degree courses.
 The college has the largest number of higher education students of any college in North Staffordshire.

-The college does not offer a-levels which are instead the responsibility of City of Stoke-on-Trent Sixth Form College.
+The college does not offer A-Levels, which are instead the responsibility of City of Stoke-on-Trent Sixth Form College.

 The College is a member of the Collab Group of high performing schools.

 Ofsted

 The January 2014 Ofsted rating of the college gave it a good overall.

 Sites

 Cauldon

 The main site to the college is Cauldon Campus in the Shelton area of the city.
 This site is where the majority of the courses are run from.